| Abby and Neil Fox, 2015 |

 transported via the passenger boats and refilled in Cancun.

 And the internet or Wi-Fi!
 It wasn’t invented yet.
 No one worried about slow internet speed, weak signals, or checking their emails.
-In 1988 Hurricane Gilberto knocked down out the electrical system on Isla Mujeres necessitating an island-wide upgrade by the power company CFE.
-When the power was switched back on it was an amazing improvement!
+In 1988, Hurricane Gilberto knocked out the electrical system on Isla Mujeres, necessitating an island-wide upgrade by the power company CFE.
+When the power was switched back on, it was an amazing improvement!

 And the internet or Wi-Fi!
 It wasn’t invented yet.
 No one worried about slow internet speed, weak signals, or checking their emails.
-In 1988 Hurricane Gilberto knocked down out the electrical system on Isla Mujeres necessitating an island-wide upgrade by the power company CFE.
-When the power was switched back on it was an amazing improvement!
+In 1988, Hurricane Gilberto knocked out the electrical system on Isla Mujeres, necessitating an island-wide upgrade by the power company CFE.
+When the power was switched back on, it was an amazing improvement!

 The

-busy PeMex stations on Isla; one on Aeropuerto and one on Rueda Medina.
-The common way to refuel a vehicle was to use
+busy PeMex stations on Isla: one at Aeropuerto and one on Rueda Medina.
+The common way to refuel a vehicle was to use an empty paint can for the gasoline and a rolled-up newspaper for the

-funnel.
-On one of their adventures into town the vehicle that Neil was
+On one of their adventures into town, the vehicle that Neil was

 was unfenced and a lot more approachable.
 They were able to fill up their